 You can candy the walnuts, if you like.
 I typically don’t go to that length, because it takes more time, but I do toast them first.

 If you use blue cheese crumbles instead of or in addition to the blue cheese dressing, I highly recommend trying to find some of this Rogue Creamery blue cheese.
 It’s my absolute favorite blue cheese.
 It’s produced in Oregon, so it’s not going to be found too far outside the west coast, but it’s worth it if you ever get a chance to try it.

 Assembling a Classic Wedge Salad

 If you are making multiple salads, one wedge of lettuce will make 4 or 5 salads, depending on how large the head is and how big of a side dish you want.
-A small head of lettuce, cut into fourths, is just about perfect if you’re serving just this salad or accompanying it with a piece of BBQ chicken, chicken wings, or a steak.
+A small head of lettuce, cut into fourths, is just about perfect if you’re serving it with pork chops, chicken wings, or a steak.

 I like to paint the wedge with the blue cheese dressing, which acts as a sort of glue to hold the ingredients onto the sides of the wedge.
 Otherwise, they mostly just topple off the sides.

 You can use homemade or store-bought blue cheese dressing.
 Here in London, it’s very difficult to find prepared blue cheese dressing.
 I’ve only maybe seen it once.
 So I always make my own.
 The recipe for it is included below.
 It’s very easy to make.